 If your baby naps at a nursery or child minder's then speak to them, find out what time your baby’s naps take place there, and try to follow the same routine on the days when your baby is at home with you.

 This will depend on how your baby sleeps and on your needs, too, but a good time to start is from around three months.
 As with anything new, choose your time carefully.
 The day before you move house, or go back to work is clearly not a great time.
 And if your baby has a cold or any other minor illness that might stop her sleeping as well as usual, put it off until she's firing on all cylinders again.

 When naps go wrong

 Don’t panic.
 Some of these suggestions are easy to make but difficult to follow, so don’t worry if it takes a while to establish a routine.
 If you find you’re frequently interrupted – by your other children if you have them, people popping around, appointments or any of the other number of things that crop up in an average day, try not to get frustrated and worry about it too much.
 Life has a way of messing up the best-laid plans and not every day will pan out as intended.
 Chalk it up to experience and try again the following day.

 What to do when your baby won't nap

 If your baby sleeps well at night and seems happy and rested in the day on very short (or no) daytime naps, then there's really no need to fret.
-But if your baby seems irritated or unsettled during the day, you may need to help him get the naptime sleep he obviously needs.
+But if she seems irritated or unsettled during the day, you may need to help her get more nap time sleep.

 You can do this by: